MattyPew/UnlimitedShare/README.md

 ## Setup

-Project is written in python 3.x., but soon will be compiled.
+Project is written in python 3.x., but now is compiled!

-Download python 3.x with pip.

-Download latest zip from releases.

 Go to https://discord.com/developers/applications and create new bot.